jon-jacky/Piety/BRANCH.md

 - **eden**, merged 9 May 2019.
 Add full screen editing to the *eden* display editor, in addition to the classic *ed* *insert* and *append* commands.
 Make *eden*, including its built-in Python shell, into a minimal but self-contained Python programming environment.
+Also, improvements to usability, organization, style and documentation.
+Rename each module's main function back to *main*, also rename the *Console* *call* function to *main* so standalone programs and console jobs can be started in Python with the same syntax: *ed.main()* etc.
 Begun 1 Apr 2018.

 - **noframe**, merged 1 Apr 2018.
 Reorganize and simplify